-5 Implementation Specification
+5 Implementation Details

-In this section, we explain how to efficiently implement HAETAE.
-We furthermore specify implementation aspects, that are relevant for compatibility or security.
+In this section, we detail how to efficiently implement HAETAE.
 We start this section with an implementation-oriented specification.
 Specifically, Figure 13 demonstrates how to implement the key generation, Figure 14 the signature generation and Figure 15 the signature verification.
 These illustrate the use of the Chinese Remainder Theorem (CRT) and Number-Theoretic Transform (NTT) for efficient polynomial arithmetic.
-Notably, $\bf b$ can be transmitted in NTT domain if no rounding is applied, and most arithmetic is carried out modulo q, and recovering the values modulo 2q is only required for computing the low and high bits.
+The most https://github.com/jdevevey/refined-haetae notable remark from an implementation point of view is that b can be transmitted in NTT domain if no rounding is applied, and most arithmetic is carried out modulo q, and recovering the values modulo 2q is only required for computing the low and high bits.
+Relevant for signing and verification is the unpacking routine for $\widehat{\mathbf{A}}$ , depicted in Algorithm 1.